zairm/finddup/README.md

 ## Usage
 ~~~~
 Usage: cmd_handler.py [OPTION]...
 [FILE]...
-Finds duplicate files in FILEs and outputs them in groups
+Finds duplicate regular files in FILEs and outputs them in groups
 Each FILE can a path to a directory or a file
 If no FILE is provided current working directory is used
 Given FILEs will not be filtered out given any OPTION